Yagnik-patel24/General-Stores-Sales-Dashboard/README.md

 # General-Stores-Sales-Dashboard

 General Stores Sales Analysis Report
-1. Overview
+1. Overview:
 The sales dashboard provides insights into store performance across different categories, sales channels, demographics, and geographic regions.
 The data visualizations help in identifying key trends and making strategic decisions.

-2. Key Findings
+2. Key Findings:
 2.1 Sales Performance (Order vs Sales)
 Sales peaked around March to May, with a decline in later months.
 Highest sales volume occurred in March, followed by fluctuations in subsequent months.
 The average monthly sales revenue ranges between ₹1.4M to ₹2.0M.

 2.2 Customer Demographics
 Gender Breakdown:
 Women account for 64% of total sales, while men contribute 36%.